Senate Committee Backs Extension of Federal Conservation Fund

-The US House Committee on Natural Resources announced on Thursday the passing of H.R.
-502, a deal to permanently reauthorize the Land and Water Conservation Fund (LWCF).
-This is an important first step for this bill to become a law, as it still needs to be voted on by the House of Representatives and then the Senate before the Sept.
-30 deadline when authorization of the fund expires.
+Earlier in September, the US House Committee on Natural Resources passed H.R.
+502, which would permanently reauthorize the Land and Water Conservation Fund (LWCF).
+The bill still needs to be voted on by the full House of Representatives.

 “This is a taste of what’s possible when people work together in good faith.
 Days like these are far too rare in Congress, and if we keep this up we might just restore public trust in Congress’ ability to get things done,” Raúl M. Grijalva (D-Ariz.), ranking member of the House Committee on Natural Resources, said in a press release.
 “Thanks to a lot of hard work on both sides, the days of LWCF being a political football could end very soon and our national parks can start getting the maintenance funding they sorely need.
 I’d like to thank Chairman Bishop for the chance to work together on this.
 I hope we get to do it again.”